AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/FAQ.md

 ## I don't understand the redirect flow.
 How does the `handleRedirectPromise` function work?

 The redirect flow can be confusing, as redirecting away from the page means you are creating a whole new instance of the application when you return.
 This means that calling a redirect method cannot return anything.
-Rather what happens is, the page is redirected away, you enter your credentials and you are redirected back to your application with the response in the url hash.
+Rather, what happens is that the page is redirected away, you enter your credentials, and you are redirected back to your application with the response in the url hash.

 If `navigateToRequestUrl` property in MSAL configuration parameters is set to **true**, you will be redirected again to the page you were on when you called `loginRedirect`, unless that page was also set as your `redirectUri`.
 On the final page your application must call `handleRedirectPromise()` in order to process the hash and cache tokens in local/session storage.